berryamin/Python/Python-3/Doc/library/queue.rst

       context.

-   :class:`collections.deque` is an alternative implementation of unbounded queues with fast atomic :func:`append` and :func:`popleft` operations that do not require locking.
+   :class:`collections.deque` is an alternative implementation of unbounded queues with fast atomic :meth:`~collections.deque.append` and :meth:`~collections.deque.popleft` operations that do not require locking.